elleecious/elleecious/README.md

 ### Hi there 👋, I'm Ellee
 <strong>Bright Moon</strong>🌙🥑🍟
 <br><br>
-<h5>My name is John Ellee Robado and I'm an Information Technology graduate who is currently working as a Contract Computer Programmer at Provincial Government of Aklan under Aklan Provincial Information and Communications Technology Office.</h5>
+<h5>My name is John Ellee Robado and I'm an Information Technology graduate who is currently working as a Contract Computer Programmer at the Provincial Government of Aklan under the Aklan Provincial Information and Communications Technology Office.</h5>

 <hr>
 <h5><strong>To work in an active professional environment in a growing company.